CLOSED FOR THE SEASON • Information may be outdated. Add this

 • Student entries must be works shot, directed, and produced by the student.
 Adult supervision must be limited to an advisory capacity.

-Upon submission, your EPK is required and must be received by via WAB and/or on CD to receive screening schedule.
-(EPK will not be returned):
+Upon submission, your EPK is required and must be received by via WAB with the following contents:

 • Synopsis of film (50 words or less-Very Important!)